Chemtakano/SAXS_BL40B2_analysis/README.md

 # about this codes
+I am new to Python, so please forgive me if there is some useless code.

 (1)dataanalysis_main.py
 This is a code to analyze chi files obtained from measurements at the BL40B2 beamline at SPring-8.
 It performs transmittance correction and subtracts the solvent data from the sample data.